RUC-GSAI/YuLan-IR/RETA-LLM/readme.md

    ```
    The `json_data` is the ouput data directory containing json files.

-2. run the `index_pipeline.py` in the `indexer` folder to build faiss-supported index.
+2. Run the `index_pipeline.py` in the `indexer` folder to build faiss-supported index.
 Specifically, this indexer is designed for materials in Chinese, if you want to index materials for other languages. please adjust `index_pipeline.py`.
    ```
    cd indexer
    python index_pipeline.py --index_type all  --data_dir ../json_data  --index_save_dir ../index --batch_size 128 --use_content_type all --train_dam_flag